-- Attended preparation for MDV / Oxbridge presentations. - Had the option to attend a conference held by the University of Cambridge (20th March). - Had the option to attend an Oxbridge evening held by the University of Cambridge & Oxford University at AGSB (2nd May). - Attended online Masterclasses in specialist subjects. - Formed societies (MedSoc, Dentology) and arranged/attended meetings held in school by students and professionals. - Been informed of the UCAT/BMAT dates and preparations.
+- Attended preparation for MDV / Oxbridge presentations. - Had the option to attend a conference held by the University of Cambridge (18th March). - Attended online Masterclasses in specialist subjects. - Led societies and arranged/attended meetings held in school by students and professionals. - Had the option to attend a visit to Oxford University (23rd April). - Been informed of the UCAT & UAT dates and preparations.